splunk/public-o11y-docs/gdi/opentelemetry/deployment-modes.rst

 The main deployment modes are:

-* Default, which includes the agent deamonset and the ``clusterReceiver`` deployment.
+* Default, which includes the agent deamonset and the ``clusterReceiver`` deployment component.
-* All collector modes, which includes agent deamonset, and ``clusterReceiver`` deployment, and the gateway deployment.
+* All collector modes, which includes agent deamonset, and the ``clusterReceiver`` and the gateway components.
 * Network explorer deployment mode, which uses the ``networkExplorer.kernelCollector`` daemonset and ``networkExplorer.k8sCollector`` config.
 See more in :ref:`network-explorer-setup`.

 For more information on the components on each mode, see :ref:`helm-chart-components`.